nicksemerad/AlpacaTrader/README.md

 This is obviously a daunting task and I am not planning on finishing it any time soon, but working towards the ultimate goal has been a great way to learn.
-As time goes on it will most likely expand to use more APIs besides Alpaca, trade more than stocks, etc.
+As time goes on it will most likely expand to use more APIs besides Alpaca, trade more than stocks, etc. Also as I continue through my degree, I plan to convert this into C++ most likely.

 ## Solution Projects